Camouflage: Classical antiquity

+Zoology

 Camouflage has been a topic of interest and research in zoology for well over a century.
 According to Charles Darwin's 1859 theory of natural selection, features such as camouflage evolved by providing individual animals with a reproductive advantage, enabling them to leave more offspring, on average, than other members of the same species.
 In his Origin of Species, Darwin wrote:

 The English zoologist Edward Bagnall Poulton studied animal coloration, especially camouflage.
 In his 1890 book The Colours of Animals, he classified different types such as "special protective resemblance" (where an animal looks like another object), or "general aggressive resemblance" (where a predator blends in with the background, enabling it to approach prey).
 His experiments showed that swallow-tailed moth pupae were camouflaged to match the backgrounds on which they were reared as larvae.
 Poulton's "general protective resemblance" was at that time considered to be the main method of camouflage, as when Frank Evers Beddard wrote in 1892 that "tree-frequenting animals are often green in colour.
 Among vertebrates numerous species of parrots, iguanas, tree-frogs, and the green tree-snake are examples".
 Beddard did however briefly mention other methods, including the "alluring coloration" of the flower mantis and the possibility of a different mechanism in the orange tip butterfly.
 He wrote that "the scattered green spots upon the under surface of the wings might have been intended for a rough sketch of the small flowerets of the plant [an umbellifer], so close is their mutual resemblance."
 He also explained the coloration of sea fish such as the mackerel: "Among pelagic fish it is common to find the upper surface dark-coloured and the lower surface white, so that the animal is inconspicuous when seen either from above or below."